Asymptotic MMSE Analysis Under Sparse Representation Modeling

-However, obviously, the previous analyzed term can be regarded as an extended version of the above terms, and so we can immediately conclude that\footnote{As was mentioned earlier (see, \eqref{convexratemax}), the polynomial term $\tilde{P}_n$ depends only on the exponential behavior of the summations, and thus, common to \eqref{first1sum} and \eqref{secondsum}.}
+However, obviously, the previous analyzed term can be regarded as an extended version of \eqref{exponsaddle}, and so we can immediately conclude that\footnote{As mentioned earlier (see, \eqref{convexratemax}), the polynomial term $\tilde{P}_n$ depends only on the exponential behavior of the summations, and thus, common to \eqref{first1sum}.}